marcusparsons/State-zip-code-GeoJSON/README.md

 # State-zip-code-GeoJSON

+**A fork of the excellent data set located at https://github.com/OpenDataDE/State-zip-code-GeoJSON**

 Zip code boundaries for each of the 50 states

 This is a collection of zip code boundrary files for each of the 50 states, plus DC.
 Thanks to Github user